There is no one quite as lost as the person who is mistakenly convinced that they know exactly where they are.

 Day Two – Sunday

 I woke at three am with a very gurgly stomach and extreme indigestion.
 The clothing and sleeping gear I was using was identical to that I took out to Hercules Glades the previous week.
-Then the temps dropped to 23°F. So I couldn’t understand why I was freezing cold and shivering; the thought that I might be ill didn’t occur to me.
+Then the temps dropped to 23°F. So I couldn’t understand why I was freezing cold and shivering; it didn’t occur to me that I might be ill.
 I fitfully dozed through the rest of the night and awoke feeling really hot and sweaty.
 Again, the idea that I might be ill didn’t occur.

 I started to suspect that my new water filter had failed and I’d managed to pick up something from the water.

 I sat in the hammock thinking about the best course of action.
 I decided to boil the water for my cereal and for the trail.
 Then, with almost zero warning, I was violently sick.
 I had just enough time to pitch myself out of the hammock.
 As I threw up chunks of the previous evening’s sweet and sour pork I decided that was definitely a meal I wasn’t going to try again, even if the problem was with the water.

 I’d be using a lot of fuel to boil all my water, so as I sat and recovered, I considered my options.
 Staying put wouldn’t work.
 At some point in the day I needed to get to a ridge and call home.
 I could carry on, and if I ran out of fuel I could always light a fire.
 It would make the pot sooty, but that’s a minor inconvenience.
 However, I was feeling awful, and time was passing.
 I decided the best thing to do was bail out and retrace my steps.